 Groups that say "our" instead of "my," tend to live relatively longer and happier lives.
 Though connection can spread suffering, it also diffuses it.
 As we empathize with others, they in return will empathize with us.
 We become examples for others to learn from and they become examples for ourselves.
 Though we may not directly serve ourselves, when we protect the whole, the whole can then better protect the individual.
 Connection and community are the linchpins for happiness.
 Isolation and loneliness are the linchpins for misery.
 In the longest living groups, diets and lifestyle can vary; the common factor is community.
 This is why a pill can never replicate the results.
 The people who live the longest, live close to loved ones, get frequent visits, interact regularly, and laugh, suffer, and feel together.
 We're happy when there is someone to be happy with, we live longer when there is a someone to live for.

-We all have varying degrees of empathy, the lack of empathy is sociopathy.
+We all have varying degrees of empathy, but the lack of empathy is sociopathy.
 Without empathy, in a society of only sociopaths, how would we have survived?
-This doesn't only mean murder, that is the most obscene but least common method.
-The more subtle widespread demise would come from doing nothing.
-As an individual we are like one stick; the unit as a whole is like a bundle of sticks — that much more durable.
+Just like sticks, we're only durable in a bundle.

 Empathy is essential for a functional society.
 Survivability of every species (including human) depends on protection and growth of the herd.
 That is empathy and every animal has some level of it for its own species.
 Thinking only of yourself can kill the herd.
 (Think of someone who has a dangerous disease who doesn't use protection when having sexual intercourse.)

 When we don't know how we feel, our feelings can be overwhelming.
 We need to reflect upon ourselves and grow in fortitude.
-When I hear the story of a woman who has lost everything to war, has fled to the US, and is working two jobs to send money back home — not only for her family, but for her village — I am reminded that we are not physically the strongest species, but we are mentally the most resilient.
-When I hear of volunteers helping to get clean water to this village because of her efforts, I am reminded why humans are so special.
-That's an ideal to strive for.
+When I hear stories of human beings overcoming the most impossible of odds, I am reminded that we are not physically the strongest species, but we are mentally the most resilient.
+When I hear of volunteers helping people in need, I am reminded why humans are so special.
+That's an ideal worth striving for.